Destruction of art in Afghanistan: Response and resurrection for the Bamiyan Buddhas

-Although saved from the ravages of war and conflict, the sleeping colossal did not escape significant injury.
-Due to the fact very little is known about the sleeping Buddha it is difficult for archeologists to ascertain the exact causes of the damages, however, Professor Tarzi assessed the majority of the impairment is simple deterioration from time and the elements.
+Although saved from the ravages of war and conflict, the sleeping colossus did not escape significant injury.
+Due to the fact that very little is known about the sleeping Buddha, it is difficult for archeologists to ascertain the exact causes of the damages.
+However, Professor Tarzi assessed the majority of the impairment as simple deterioration from time and the elements.